AyrA/YtStream/README.md

 The section is only removed from the file that's streamed to the client and not the cached copy.
 This ensures that changes to the SBlock ranges can be accounted for without having to download the file again.

-This application only removes section marked as non-music.
+This application only removes section marked as "non-music".
 It will not remove other sections such as end cards because this tends to cut off the music.

 ### Stream concatenation